Pizza Bowl

 Italian seasoning on top of melted cheese with pepperoni and olives

-The microwave method is the way to go here.
+The microwave method is the right call here.
 Layer marinara, pepperoni, olives, and mozzarella in a ramekin, then microwave for about one minute until the cheese gets that bubbly, stretchy pull you actually want from pizza.
 The sauce heats through underneath and the pepperoni edges curl slightly, concentrating the flavor the same way they do on a properly baked pie.
 I’ve made this dozens of times and the microwave consistently beats the oven for both speed and cheese texture on something this small.
+Most other sites recommend baking at 350 for 15 to 20 minutes, but for a single serving that’s just unnecessary oven time.

 KetoFocus fans agree it’s the best quick pizza option on a keto diet!!